PriceTT/DSND-Capstone/README.md

 The dataset, has already been cleaned and scaled and the  **mean_value_scaled** column contains the  scaled permeate values between 0 - 1.
 Product names  have been dropped and what is left are the dates when the measurement were taken **sample_created_date**.

+**AutoEncoder.h5** is the pretrained autoencoder model and is loaded when running the notebook.

 ## Requirements
 The following  libraries were used to produce the results below: